Synchronization of endogenous business cycles: Master stability analysis

 The interpretation for the eigenmodes is now clear.
 The second eigenmode corresponds to synchronization across cliques.
-Indeed, because $y_t^{\zeta,2}=0.43 y_t^{\xi,1} + 0.43 y_t^{\xi,2} + 0.38 y_t^{\xi,3} -0.38 y_t^{\xi,4}- 0.43 y_t^{\xi,5}- 0.43 y_t^{\xi,6}$, it is maximal in absolute value when shocks are positive in one clique and negative in the other one.
-This eigenmode takes time to decay, because the eigenvalue $\lambda_2$ is relatively small and so, as shown in Figure \ref{fig:master_stability1}, the Lyapunov exponent is not very negative.
-This means that synchronization across cliques takes time.
-The third to sixth eigenmodes correspond to synchronization within cliques, and decay very quickly ($K=\epsilon\lambda_i$, $i=3,\ldots 6$ is relatively large, so the Lyapunov exponent is more negative than in the case of $K=\epsilon\lambda_2$).
-This indicates that synchronization within cliques happens very quickly.
+Indeed, because $y_{2,t}^{\zeta}=0.43 y_{1,t}^{\xi} + 0.43 y_{2,t}^{\xi} + 0.38 y_{3,t}^{\xi} -0.38 y_{4,t}^{\xi}- 0.43 y_{5,t}^{\xi}- 0.43 y_{6,t}^{\xi}$, it is maximal in absolute value when shocks are positive in one clique and negative in the other one.
+This eigenmode takes time to decay, because $K = \epsilon \lambda_2 = 0.3 \cdot 0.2 = 0.06$ is relatively small and so, as shown in Figure \ref{fig:master_stability_function}, the largest Lyapunov exponent is not very negative ($\mu_1\approx-0.02$).
+This means that synchronization across cliques takes time, as the eigenmode decays by approximately 2\% every time step.
+The third to sixth eigenmodes correspond to synchronization within cliques, and decay quicker ($K=\epsilon\lambda_i$, $i=3,\ldots 6$ ranges from 0.35 to 0.49, so the largest Lyapunov exponent $\mu_1$ ranges between -0.14 and -0.18).
+This indicates that synchronization within cliques happens much quicker.

 This phenomenon is general, because the second eigenvector of the Laplacian---the Fiedler vector---takes positive values in a cluster of nodes, and negative values in the other one.
-If there were $M$ cliques, or more loosely $M$ clusters of highly connected nodes, weakly connected across one another, there would be $M-1$ small eigenvalues and then a large gap to the next eigenvalue.
+If there were $M$ cliques, or more loosely $M$ clusters of highly connected nodes weakly connected across one another, there would be $M-1$ small eigenvalues and then a large gap to the next eigenvalue.
 The eigenmodes corresponding to the small eigenvalues would indicate, as in the case above, synchronization across clusters.
 The remaining $N-M$ eigenvalues would be much larger, and the associated eigenmodes would correspond to synchronization within clusters.\footnote{There could also be a hierarchy of clusters.
 Imagine for example that there were two main clusters, and two sub-clusters within each cluster.
 Here, the Fiedler vector would divide between the two main clusters, but then the following eigenmode (corresponding to a larger eigenvalue) would correspond to synchronization between sub-clusters.
 There would be a time-scale separation so that synchronization would first occur within sub-clusters, then across sub-clusters within the same main cluster, and finally across main clusters.}